 Need a helping hand in your bonsai cultivation efforts?
 You should consider the Japanese Red Maple bonsai.

-The Japanese maple has a scientific name of Acer palmatum.
+The Japanese maple tree has a scientific name of Acer palmatum.
 It is aptly named, as the five-lobed leaves of this plant look just like a hand – and “palma ” is the Latin word for the palm of your hand.

 A gorgeous plant, the Japanese Red Maple is easy to cultivate as a bonsai specimen.